 '''

-file_format
+file format

 Can be raw_binary, openephys, hdf5, ...
 See >

-\Rightarrow spyking-circus help -i for more info
+→> spyking-circus help -i for more info

+stream_mode

-stream_mode = None
+= None

 None by default.
-Can be multi-files, or ...
+Can be multi-files, or

 →anything depending to the file format

 mapping = ~/probes/mea_252.prb # Mapping of the electrode (see http://spyking-

 ⇔circus.rtfd.ord)

 suffix

 Suffix to add to generated files

-=

-global_tmp = True

-should be False if local /tmp/ has enough.

-⇔space (better for clusters)

-overwrite = True
+= True

-If you want to filter or remove artefacts on.
+If you want to filter or remove artefacts on...

-⇔site.
+overwrite

+→site.
 Data are duplicated otherwise

-output_dir =

-By default, generated data are in the same.
+By default, generated data are in the same

+output_dir

-\rightarrow folder as the data.
+\hookrightarrow folder as the data.

+For clusters only, to compress data shared

+blosc_compress = False

+→among nodes

 '''

 Warning: This is the most important section, that will allow the code to properly load your data.
 If not properly filled, then results will be wrong.
-Note that depending on your file_format, you may need to add here several parameters, such as sampling_rate, data_dtype,...
+Note that depending on your file_format, you may need to add here several parameters, such as sampling_rate, data_dtype, ...
 They will be requested if they can not be infered from the header of your data structure.
 To check if data are properly loaded, consider using the preview mode before launching the whole algorithm

-- file_format You must select a supported file format (see What are the supported formats) or write your own wrapper (see Write your own data format) - mapping This is the path to your probe mapping (see How to design a probe file) - global_temp If you are using a cluster with NFS, this should be False (local /tmp/ will be used by every nodes) - stream_mode If streams in you data (could be multi-files, or even in the same file) should be processed together (see Using multi files) - overwrite If True, data are overwritten during filtering, assuming the file format has write access.
-Otherwise, an external raw_binary file will be created during the filtering step, if any. - ouput_dir If you want all the file generated by SpyKING CIRCUS to be in a particular directory, instead of next to the raw data
+- file_format You must select a supported file format (see What are the supported formats) or write your own wrapper (see Write your own data format) - mapping This is the path to your probe mapping (see How to design a probe file) - stream_mode If streams in you data (could be multi-files, or even in the same file) should be processed together (see Using multi files) - overwrite If True, data are overwritten during filtering, assuming the file format has write access.
+Otherwise, an external raw_binary file will be created during the filtering step, if any. - ouput_dir If you want all the file generated by SpyKING CIRCUS to be in a particular directory, instead of next to the raw data - blosc_compress If you want to compress numpy arrays before gathering them over nodes, in a cluster.
+Can save bandwith